 There is no miracle formula to be a good teacher.
 Just explain clearly, be empathetic, and be creative.

 Wondering what to charge?
-Check out how Spanish tutors in America set their rates.
+Check out how Spanish tutors in Australia set their rates.

 For information on the DELE certification, read this post.